+Any nationality may apply to the funds.
 Applications may be submitted to either the Small Grant Fund or the PhD Grant Fund but not to both.
-Small Grant recepients from previous years are not eligible to apply for another Small Grant, but may apply for a PhD Grant.
+Small Grant recipients from previous years are not eligible to apply for another Small Grant, but may apply for a PhD Grant.
 There are separate application forms for the two funds.

 The completed form should be sent to firstname.lastname@example.org.
 Only email applications in the correct format will be accepted for consideration.

 The secretary will acknowledge all applications received and will then contact applicants' referees.
 If no acknowledgement is received within a week of submission, applicants should contact the secretary.
 Applications will be considered by the Trustees and awards will be made in March/April 2015.